minhpro/cs-notes/interview/exam.md

 * B. 13
 * C. 123
 * D. 1234
+* E. Compilation fails
+* F. 123 followed by an exception
+* G. 1234 followed by an exception
+* H. An exception is thrown with no other output

 **E8**.
 Write an efficient algorithm to reverse all words in a string.
 Assume that words in the string are space delimiter-seperated.
 For example if input is "Today is the great day" then output should be "day great the is Today".